rj-may/math4610/SoftwareManual.md

 # Software Manual

-Use the software manmual table of contents found here to find everything that has been documented.
+Use the software manual table of contents to find all the good code that that has been documented.
 [Table of contents](https://github.com/rj-may/math4610/blob/main/software_manual/software_manual_toc.md)